NicholasBoren/Image-Captioning/README.md

 ### Mixed Word and Character Level training with bi-LSTMs

 The paper [Multilingual Part-of-Speech Tagging with Bidirectional Long Short-Term Memory Models and Auxiliary Loss](https://paperswithcode.com/paper/multilingual-part-of-speech-tagging-with) explores using bi-LSTMs for POS tagging.
 They use a two-layer bi-LSTM, where the first is character level and the second is both character level and word level.
 This paper found out that this model does better than just word level.
 This heavily influenced us in choosing to create a decoder like this, as it may possibly improve our model as well.
-Having run into the issue with the character-level model
+Having run into the issue with the character-level model, we did have much time to realize this possibility.

 ### Interactive Website